Dog phobia therapy where the end goal isn’t to love dogs…

 How to get over a fear of dogs… and get your life back

-Working on your fear of dogs may mean you could…
+Working on your dog phobia may mean you could…

 No longer avoid every place where there might be dogs